vikpande/mobile-flashcards/flashcards/README.md

 # Flashcards
 A React Native app made as a part of the React Nanodegree Project from Udacity

-To start the app: run the follwoing on your terminal:
+To start the app: run the following on your terminal:

 1. yarn install
 2. yarn start